isovalent/ebpf-docs/docs/linux/kfuncs/bpf_wq_init.md

 [:octicons-tag-24: v6.10](https://github.com/torvalds/linux/commit/eb48f6cd41a0f7803770a76bbffb6bd5b1b2ae2f)
 <!-- [/FEATURE_TAG] -->

-Initialize a workqueue.
+Initialize a work-queue.

 ## Definition

-This kfunc initializes a workqueue which allows eBPF programs to schedule work to be executed asynchronously.
+This kfunc initializes a work-queue which allows eBPF programs to schedule work to be executed asynchronously.

 `wq`: A pointer to a `struct bpf_wq` which must reside in a map value.